Stocks drift as worries about the US government's soaring debt continue to weigh

-NEW YORK (AP) — U.S. stocks are drifting in tentative trading on Thursday following a rocky week so far because of worries coming out of the bond market about the U.S. government's debt.
+NEW YORK (AP) — Stocks are drifting on Wall Street Thursday following a rocky week so far because of worries coming out of the bond market about the U.S. government's debt.

-The S&P 500 was down 0.3% in early trading, coming off a sharp loss that has it potentially heading for its worst week in two months.
-The Dow Jones Industrial Average was down 101 points, or 0.2%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.2% lower.
+The S&P 500 was mostly unchanged in morning trading, coming off a sharp loss that has it potentially heading for its worst week in two months.
+The Dow Jones Industrial Average was down 15 points, or less than 0.1%, as of 11:31 a.m.
+Eastern time, and the Nasdaq composite was 0.5% higher.

+Technology stocks were doing most of the heavy lifting for the broader market.
+The majority of stocks within the S&P 500 were losing ground, but gains for technology companies with outsized values offset those losses.
+Google's parent Alphabet jumped 2.7% and Nvidia rose 0.8%.

 Treasury yields were holding a bit steadier in the bond market, which has been the epicenter of Wall Street's action this week, but only after several sharp swings in the morning.
 Yields have been on the rise in part because of worries about the U.S. government's spiraling debt.